oayres/react-ssr/README.md

 }
 ```

-🏆 You should now have server-side rendering setup.
+🏆 You should now have server-side rendering setup with asynchronous data calls.

 ## ⌨️ Options